Domestic Hot Water in District Heating

 Absolute Priority (Cylinder Priority Switching)

-During DHW preparation, the heating circuit is completely shut down.
+During DHW preparation, the heating circuit is shut down completely.
 The connection capacity corresponds to the higher of the two individual values:

 Q˙connection=max(Q˙heating,Q˙DHW)\dot{Q}_{\text{connection}} = \max(\dot{Q}_{\text{heating}}, \dot{Q}_{\text{DHW}})

 This is the most common variant for single-family houses.
-Since the storage charging times are short (typically 20 to 40 minutes), the comfort loss for space heating remains minor.
-The connection capacity and thus the dimensioning of the transfer station are significantly reduced.
+Since the storage charging times are short (typically 20 to 40 minutes), the comfort loss for space heating remains minor, while the connection capacity and thus the transfer station itself come out noticeably smaller.

 Reduced Heating Operation

-The heating circuit is not shut down during DHW preparation but is reduced to a setback temperature (e.g. reduced mode).
-DHW preparation has priority; at least one control valve is required to throttle the heating circuit.
-This variant represents a compromise between comfort and connection capacity.
+Here the heating circuit is not shut down during DHW preparation but reduced to a setback temperature.
+DHW preparation keeps priority, and at least one control valve is needed to throttle the heating circuit.
+The result is a compromise between comfort and connection capacity.

 Legionella Protection

-Legionella are rod-shaped bacteria that multiply in stagnant water in the temperature range of 25 to 45 degrees C. The optimum for multiplication is approximately 37 degrees C. In domestic hot water systems, they pose a health risk, particularly when aerosols are inhaled (e.g. during showering).
+Legionella are rod-shaped bacteria that multiply in stagnant water between 25 and 45 degrees C, with an optimum near 37 degrees C. In domestic hot water systems they pose a health risk, particularly when aerosols are inhaled during showering.

-As an additional measure, thermal disinfection can be carried out, in which the entire hot water system is periodically heated to at least 60 degrees C. This requires that the district heating network can provide the corresponding network temperature — an aspect that must be considered during network planning.
+Thermal disinfection is an additional measure: the entire hot water system is periodically heated to at least 60 degrees C. This assumes the district heating network can supply the corresponding network temperature, which is something to check during network planning.

-Freshwater stations have a systemic advantage here: since no hot water is stored, the risk of stagnant water volumes in the critical temperature range is eliminated.
+Freshwater stations have a structural advantage here.
+Because they store no hot water, the risk of stagnant volumes in the critical temperature range does not arise.

 Cold Water Preheating

-An additional heat exchanger on the cold water side can preheat the cold water using the primary-side return flow.
-The principle: before the cold water enters the actual water heater, it flows through a preheating heat exchanger that utilises the residual heat of the network return.
+An additional heat exchanger on the cold water side can preheat the incoming water using the primary-side return flow.
+Before the cold water reaches the actual water heater, it passes through a preheating exchanger that draws on the residual heat of the network return.

-This approach further reduces the primary return temperature, as additional heat is extracted from the return flow.
-At the same time, the energy demand for the actual DHW preparation decreases, as the cold water enters already preheated.
-Cold water preheating is applicable to all three variants of DHW preparation and is particularly effective when the return temperature of the heating circuit is still significantly above the cold water temperature.
+This lowers the primary return temperature further, since more heat is extracted from the return flow.
+The energy demand for the actual DHW preparation drops as well, because the cold water arrives already preheated.
+Cold water preheating works with all three DHW variants and is most effective when the heating-circuit return still sits well above the cold water temperature.

-The choice of DHW preparation directly affects the return temperature and thus the overall efficiency of the district heating network.
-Freshwater stations achieve the lowest return temperatures (< 30 degrees C) and minimise the Legionella risk, but require a higher connection capacity and precise control.
-Storage solutions with external heat exchangers offer a good compromise between low return temperature and high draw-off capacity.
-The priority switching determines the required connection capacity and should be carefully selected when dimensioning the transfer station.
-In VICUS Districts, the various DHW preparation variants including priority switching can be configured directly in the transfer station and their impact on return temperature and network efficiency simulated.
+The choice of DHW preparation directly affects the return temperature and thus the efficiency of the district heating network.
+Freshwater stations achieve the lowest return temperatures (< 30 degrees C) and minimise the Legionella risk, at the cost of a higher connection capacity and precise control.
+Storage solutions with external heat exchangers offer a workable compromise between low return temperature and high draw-off capacity.
+Because priority switching sets the required connection capacity, it should be selected with care when dimensioning the transfer station.
+In VICUS Districts, the DHW preparation variants and their priority switching can be configured directly in the transfer station, and their effect on return temperature and network efficiency simulated.

 Further reading: Transfer Stations describes the complete design and dimensioning of the heat transfer station, Network Temperatures explains the supply temperatures required for the various DHW preparation variants, and Hydraulic Circuit Types shows the hydraulic integration of DHW preparation into the secondary circuit.